-The latest round of invitation for Express Entry took place on June 13th, 2018 which was the 92nd Express Entry draw June.
-This was the 92nd Express Entry Draw and the first draw of June 2018.
-The third Express Entry Draw May 2018 issued 700 invitations to people with a minimum CRS score of 288 for […]Continue Reading
+The latest round of invitation for Express Entry Draw took place on June 12, 2019 which was the 119th Express Entry Draw.
+Canada offered 3,350 invitations to those with a CRS cut off score of 465.
+This was the #119 Express Entry Draw and the first draw of June.
+The last draw offered 3,350 invites to […]Continue Reading

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.

 As seen on